-With a focus on enhancing the overall experience being provided to customers, the company uses a customer experience index to assess what customers think of their interactions and relationship with the company.
-A combined Auto Fund and SGI CANADA score is used, as Saskatchewan customers do not differentiate between the two companies.
-A score of 71 was achieved, falling short of the 2020-21 target of 76.
+With a focus on enhancing the overall experience being provided to customers, the corporation uses a customer experience index to assess customers' perceptions of their relationship with the corporation.
+A combined Auto Fund and SGI CANADA score is used, as Saskatchewan customers do not differentiate between the two corporations.
+A score of 72 was achieved, exceeding the 2021-22 target of 71.